kollihk/PepperMint/README.md

 <img align="left" src="images/gucci.png">

-in 2021 — in celebration of its one hundredth anniversary — it launched the “Gucci Garden Archetypes,” a two-week virtual experience “that explores and celebrates the house’s inimitable creative vision,” Gucci said in a statement at the time.
-And just last week, the brand launched “Gucci Town,” also hosted on Roblox, which has been designed to be a virtual rendering of Vault (its concept store), as well as a space for visitors to “come together with friends.”
-Each of these efforts represents Gucci’s commitment to doing everything that it can to remain one step ahead of its competitors as technology and pop culture continue to evolve.
+In 2021, the global fashion brand launched “Gucci Garden Archetypes,” a two-week virtual experience “that explores and celebrates the house’s inimitable creative vision,” Gucci said in a statement at the time.
+The brand has also launched “Gucci Town,” which has been designed to be a virtual rendering of Vault (its concept store), as well as a space for visitors to “come together with friends.”
+These virtual experiences represent Gucci’s commitment to doing everything that it can to remain ahead of other global brands in a highly competitive market.

 #### Adidas

 <img align="left" src="images/adidas.png">

 Adidas made Web3 history when it launched “Into the Metaverse,” a NFT drop created in partnership with NFT companies Gmoney, Punks Comic, and Bored Ape Yacht Club in late 2021.
-To date, Adidas has been able to effectively leverage the NFT marketplace and the metaverse to promote the ethos of individuality and self-expression that the brand has long pushed for in its traditional marketing.
+The company has been able to effectively leverage the NFT marketplace and the metaverse to promote the ethos of individuality and self-expression that the brand has long pushed for in its traditional marketing.
 “We've embarked on the new age of originality, we said from the very beginning that if we're going to be the brand that’s going to stand for, represent and help push the values of this new generation into the world, then we must move at the speed of culture,” Erika Wykes-Sneyd, Adidas’ vice president of brand communications, said in a statement from December 2021, around the launch of “Into the Metaverse.”
 “This goes back to the principles of Adidas, where we embrace the edge, open the door for the new and act with rebellious optimism.”

 # pepperMint()
 ## A Real World Implementation of Non Fungible Tokens